MicrosoftDocs/quantum-docs-pr/articles/libraries/characterization.md

 Q# provides a useful approximation of Bayesian phase estimation designed for use close to quantum devices that operates by conditioning a random walk on the data record obtained from iterative phase estimation.
 This method is both adaptive and entirely deterministic, allowing for near-optimal scaling of errors in the estimated phase $\hat{\phi}$ with very low memory overheads.

+The protocol uses an approximate Bayesian inference method that assumes the prior distribution is Gaussian.
+This Gaussian assumption allows us to use an analytical formula for the experiment that minimizes the posterior variance.
+The algorithm then, based on the outcome of that experiment, shifts the estimate of $\phi$ left or right by a pre-determined amount and shrinks the variance by a pre-determined amount.
+This mean and variance give all the information that is needed to specify a Gaussian prior on $\phi$ for the next experiment.
+Unexpected measurement failures, or the true result being on the tails of the initial prior, can cause this method to fail.
+It recovers from failure by performing experiments to test whether the current mean and standard deviation are appropriate for the system.
+If they are not then the algorithm does an inverse step of the walk and the process continues.
+This allows the algorithm to learn even if the initial prior standard deviation is innapropriately small.

 In practice, using random walk phase estimation proceeds in much the same way as for other algorithms provided with the canon:

 ```qsharp